-- 3.1 Active participant in organizations to promote ESG goals - 3.2 Communicate the importance of climate risk management to fund sustainability - 3.3 Pension Outlook tool provides employers the ability to perform contribution payment analysis using varied investment return assumptions - 3.4 Climate-Related Risk Disclosure Advisory Group established by the Governor to help with a state-wide strategy that will mitigate risk for employers as well as support CalPERS' fiduciary duty to generate sustainable risk adjusted returns
+- 3.1 Actively participating in organizations to promote Sustainability goals - 3.2 Communicating the importance of climate risk management to fund sustainability - 3.3 Providing the Pension Outlook tool that allows employers the ability to perform contribution payment analysis using varied investment return assumptions - 3.4 Participated as a member of the Climate-Related Risk Disclosure Advisory Group established by the Governor to help with a state-wide strategy that will mitigate risk for employers as well as support CalPERS' fiduciary duty to generate sustainable risk adjusted returns

-Governance and Control Environment Enterprise Risk Profile Enterprise Risk Executive Oversight Board Oversight Category Governance and Control Environment Chief Compliance Officer, Chief Financial Officer Risk & Audit Committee Operational Strategic Plan Goal Risk Management: Cultivate a risk-intelligent organization.
-Functional Objective To establish good governance and a strong control environment.
-Risk Statement Lack of a strong internal control environment, which includes documentation and testing, could result in increased non-compliance and litigation risk, operational risks due to inefficiency and improper activity, loss of authority or reputation, and/or incurred penalties.
+Governance and Control Environment Risk Profile

-There is a need to strengthen documentation of CalPERS' standards, processes, and structures to sustain and maintain a strong control environment while promoting the organization's integrity and ethical culture.
-The inherent risks associated with a remote work environment may impact efforts to promote a culture of integrity and ethics.
+Executive Oversight: Chief Compliance Officer Chief Financial Officer Board Oversight: Risk and Audit Committee Category: Operational Strategic Goal(s): Organizational Excellence - Cultivate a risk-intelligent and innovative culture through our team and processes Functional Objective : To establish good governance and a strong control environment.
+Risk Statement: Lack of a strong internal control environment, which includes documentation and testing, could result in increased non-compliance and litigation risk, operational risks due to inefficiency and improper activity, loss of authority or reputation, and/or incurred penalties.
+Risk Analysis: There is a need to strengthen documentation of CalPERS' standards, processes, and structures to sustain and maintain a strong control environment while promoting the organization's integrity and ethical culture.
+The lack of understanding of inherent risks associated with a hybrid work environment may impact efforts to promote a culture of integrity and ethics.
 While the organization has done much to strengthen the internal control environment and culture, enterprise governance continues to mature through an integrated assurance approach.
+Residual Risk: Rating: High Impact, High Probability